 1.)
 General Fund appropriations are generally executed throughout the year on a consistent basis each month and therefore largely in line with forecast.
-Federal legislation passed in December 2019 allocates an incremental \$5.7 billion in Medicaid funding to Puerto Rico over the next two years.
+Federal legislation under the Bi-Partisan Budget Act of 2019 (passed in December 2019), allocates an incremental \$5.7 billion in Medicaid funding to Puerto Rico over the next two years.
 This incremental federal funding will likely cause the federal fund appropriation to exceed the FY20 budget.
+Note that the additional funding does not result in additional net cash flow surplus, as any incremental funding received by the TSA will be passed through to ASES accordingly.